 Chinese calligraphy is abstract art that embodies concepts expressed in the process of writing.
 The meaning is always there—the words being the written form of the Chinese language itself—but it can vary in shading as a result of the mood of the moment in the process of writing.
-The modern brush which came into popular use during the Han dynasty (206 BC – 220 AD) allows the calligrapher to control the ink and the touch to create an infinite variety in line and form, even 3-dimensional effects.
-Its pinnacle was achieved by 350 AD with the calligraphy of Wang Xizhi, who still reigns today.
-Ink painting followed almost a thousand years later; but it has always been the poor cousin, illustrating nature, not expressing deeper thought.
+The modern brush which came into popular use during the Han dynasty (206 BC – AD 220) allows the calligrapher to control the ink and the touch to create an infinite variety in line and form, even 3-dimensional effects.
+Its pinnacle was achieved by AD 350 with the calligraphy of Wang Xizhi, who still reigns today.
+Ink painting’s height followed almost a thousand years later, during the Song dynasty; but it has always been the poor cousin, illustrating nature, not expressing deeper thought.

 But, as abstract art, can people who do not read Chinese appreciate it?
 Yes, according to Yale professor Richard Barnhart, in his introduction to a Chinese calligraphy exhibition (1972) at the Metropolitan Museum in New York.
 Barnhart explained, “Its stylistic and aesthetic qualities can be enjoyed by Western visitors who do not understand Chinese”.
 His essay is filled with pictograms of many styles, some looking like paintings.
 You can judge for yourself.
 (Search Barnhart to get PDF file from Met Museum.
 It’s best to print the essay so you could juggle the pages to match explanations to images).
 Mostly, I think, one can feel that swerve and force of a stroke, not unlike that in Cy Twombly’s scrolling painting (2005).